CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~~~~~~~~
 *in* ``[integer]`` *→* ``string``

-Convert an ASCII code list to a string: All characters must be printable
+Convert an ASCII code list to a string: All characters must be printable.

 .. code:: lisp